-The total greenhouse gas emissions caused directly and indirectly by an individual, organisation, event or product, expressed as a carbon dioxide equivalent.
-See also: Carbon dioxide, Greenhouse gas
+A compulsory and key strategic document in a The total greenhouse gas emissions caused Local Plan which includes: the evidence base directly and indirectly by an individual, for an area's main social, physical and economic organisation, event or product, expressed as a characteristics; its key strategic issues; and policies carbon dioxide equivalent.
+See also: Carbon dioxide, to shape the development and use of land in that area.
+See also: Local Plan Greenhouse gas